Zurc/lasaldelavida/episodio5-learning.md

 [nrwl - essential angular ngmodules](https://blog.nrwl.io/essential-angular-ngmodules-16474ea99713)

+>  An NgModule is the compilation context of its components, i.e., it tells Angular how these components should be compiled.
+As with ES, a component can only be declared in one module.

 ### 5 Nov 2019

 [angular in depth - everything you need to know about change detection in angular](https://blog.angularindepth.com/everything-you-need-to-know-about-change-detection-in-angular-8006c51d206f)